dtamayom/AMLproject/README.md

 $ pip install matplotlib
 ```
 ## Environment
-The environment used is taken from the [NeurIPS 2018 Challenge: Learning to Run](https://github.com/stanfordnmbl/osim-rl)
+The environment used is taken from the [NeurIPS 2018 Challenge: Learning to Run](https://github.com/stanfordnmbl/osim-rl) which is modified with a prosthetic leg for the purpose of this project.

 ## Running the code
 Make sure to check the arguments.py file.
 ### To train
 ```
 $ CUDA_VISIBLE_DEVICES=0 python main.py
 ```
 ### To evaluate
 ```